Amanda Homer-Nichol

 Travel, History, photography

-Industrial Cotton Spinning, Masson Mills
+Masson Mills (Derbyshire)

-I achieved my MA in the Anthropology of Travel, Tourism and Pilgrimage in 2017 at SOAS in London and had the privilege of meeting, and working with many established researchers, Anthropologists and Photographers, including Professor Tom Selwyn, Dr Naomi Leite and Alys Tomlinson, all who play a significant part in my journey.
-I am also a former Postgraduate Fellow of the RGS (1013-2017) and RAI member.
-I have long been interested in concepts of identity, belonging and inclusion (kinship), however it was not until much later that I acknowledged a discrepancy in the social side of things and began to further question diaspora, why people travel? and what lengths they go to to alleviate poverty.
+I achieved my MA in the Anthropology of Travel, Tourism and Pilgrimage in 2017 at SOAS, University of London and had the privilege of meeting, and working with many established researchers, Anthropologists and Photographers, including Professor Tom Selwyn, Dr Naomi Leite and Alys Tomlinson, all who play a significant part in my journey.
+I am also a former Postgraduate Fellow of the RGS (2013-2017) and RAI member.

-My research journey started by attempting to re establish the 'underdog' accounts of travel, migration and diaspora.
-I researched accounts of the 'stolen generations', and the impact of colonisation.
-Being a dual national Australian-British citizen, I was shocked that this was something I had not known much about, nor ever been taught in either Australia or England.
-This spurred my views of the lack of truth and diversity in education and propelled an interest to further research social history, and develop my career as a Social Science and Humanities lecturer.
+This research journey started by attempting to re-establish the 'underdog' accounts of travel and began to further question identity, diaspora and cultural bias.
+As a dual national Australian, colonisation is a topic that challenges me.
+I had never been taught about the 'stolen generations' at school, which spurred my views of the lack of truth and diversity in education and propelled an interest to further research social history, and develop my career as a Social Science and Humanities lecturer.

 All photographs and views are my own.